Nico Hoerner Preview, Player Props: Cubs vs. Royals

-The Chicago Cubs, including Nico Hoerner (.523 on-base percentage in past 10 games, 176 points above season-long percentage), battle starting pitcher Brady Singer and the Kansas City Royals at Wrigley Field, Saturday at 2:20 PM ET.
+The Chicago Cubs, including Nico Hoerner (.417 batting average in his past 10 games), battle starting pitcher Jordan Lyles and the Kansas City Royals at Wrigley Field, Sunday at 2:20 PM ET.

 Nico Hoerner Game Info & Props vs. the Royals